thisHermit/nlp_project/README.md

 Parts of the code are from the [`transformers`](https://github.com/huggingface/transformers) library ([Apache License 2.0](./LICENSE)).

 Parts of the scripts and code were altered by [Jan Philip Wahle](https://jpwahle.com/) and [Terry Ruas](https://terryruas.com/).

+For the 2024 edition of the DNLP course at the University of Göttingen, the project was modified by [Niklas Bauer](https://github.com/ItsNiklas/), ...